Diocese of Springfield in Illinois: Sexual abuse

-In 1985, after receiving complaints from a parishioners, police arrested Alvin J. Campbell, pastor of St. Maurice Church in Morrisonville on charges of sexually abusing a minor.
+In 1985, police arrested Alvin J. Campbell, pastor of St. Maurice Church in Morrisonville on charges of sexually abusing a minor.
 Campbell had served in the US Army Chaplain Corps during the 1960s and early 1970s.
-When he applied to enter the Diocese of Springfield in Illinois in 1977, an Army official warned the diocese that Campbell had a moral problem with men and boys.
-Later in 1985, Campbell pleaded guilty but mentally ill to having sexually abused seven teenage boys between 1982 and 1985.
+When he applied to enter the Diocese of Springfield in Illinois in 1977, an Army official warned the diocese that Campbell had a moral problem with males.
+Later in 1985, Campbell pleaded guilty but mentally ill to having sexually abused seven teenagers between 1982 and 1985.
 He was sentenced to 14 years in prison.
 Removed from ministry in 1985, Campbell was laicized in 1992.

 Walter Weerts pleaded guilty in 1986 to three counts of sexual abuse.
-Facing parent complaints about Weets starting in the 1960s, the diocese covered up his crimes and transfer him to different parishes.
-Before Weerts' sentence, Bishop Ryan asked the court to grant him probation, attesting to his fine behavior.
+Facing parent complaints about Weets starting in the 1960s, the diocese transferred him to different parishes.
 Weerts was sentenced to six years in prison and was laicized by the Vatican in 1989.
-Weerts later got a degree from New Mexico State University, then moved to South Florida, taking a position at Palm Beach Community College (now Palm Beach State College) teaching horticulture, and teaching at a local high school as part of his duties with the community college, as well as giving horticultural lectures to middle schools in the area.
+Weerts later got a degree from New Mexico State University, then moved to South Florida, taking a position at Palm Beach Community College (now Palm Beach State College) teaching horticulture, and teaching at a local high school.
 School officials stated that Weerts denied being convicted of a crime on his application and were not made aware of his conviction when they called references, including the diocese.
 It was only in 1998 that the school was made aware of the conviction after students uncovered his past.
-There was also a concern he continued abusing children because during the school's investigation, several students stated they used Weerts as a babysitter, and it was discovered that a 10-year-old boy was living with him.
 Weerts fled the state in late 1998 shortly after his past was uncovered.
 In July 2004, Lucas approved a $1.2 million settlement to eight men who had been sexually abused as minors by Weerts.

 Having continued to confer confirmation and celebrate mass after his resignation as bishop in 1999, Bishop Daniel Ryan agreed in 2004 to suspend his public ministry.
 In 2006, an independent investigative report was commissioned by Bishop Lucas.
 In its report, the Special Panel on Clergy Misconduct declared that Ryan "engaged in improper sexual conduct and used his office to conceal his activities".
 Ryan also fostered "a culture of secrecy...that discouraged faithful priests from coming forward with information about misconduct" by other clergy in the diocese.

 On May 23, 2023, Illinois Attorney General Kwame Raoul released a report on Catholic clergy child sex abuse in Illinois.
-The multi-year investigation found that more than 450 Catholic clergy in Illinois abused nearly 2,000 children since 1950.
+The multi-year investigation found that more than 450 Catholic clergy in Illinois abused nearly 2,000 minors since 1950.